Hamilton8560/Hamilton8560/README.md

 - 👋 Hi, I’m @Hamilton8560
 - 👀 I’m interested in machine learning
-- 🌱 I’m currently learning computer science in college
+- 🌱 I love to code, and want to develop my skills to their max potential
 - 💞️ I’m looking to get a job